Ismaïla Sarr: Crystal Palace

 On 1 August 2024, Sarr returned to the Premier League, signing for Crystal Palace.
 He was assigned the number 7 shirt, previously worn by Michael Olise, who had departed for Bayern Munich.

-Sarr made his debut for Crystal Palace as an 84th minute substitute for Chris Richards in their opening match of the 2024–25 Premier League season, a 2–1 loss at Brentford on 18 August.
+Sarr made his debut for Crystal Palace as an 84th-minute substitute for Chris Richards in their opening match of the 2024–25 Premier League season, a 2–1 loss at Brentford on 18 August.

 On 27 August, he scored his first goal for the club in a 4–0 EFL Cup win over Norwich City; the goal, initially attributed to Eberechi Eze, was awarded to Sarr a week later.

 His first league goal for the Eagles came in a 2–2 draw at Aston Villa on 23 November.
 After scoring in the fourth minute, he went on to record an assist for Justin Devenny in first-half stoppage time.
 On 15 December, he scored twice and assisted a goal for Trevoh Chalobah in Palace's 3–1 win at rivals Brighton & Hove Albion, winning the Man of the Match award.

 During Palace's run to the 2025 FA Cup final, Sarr scored the team's second goal in the 3–0 quarter-final win at Fulham and then scored two goals and assisted the other in the 3–0 semi-final defeat of Aston Villa at Wembley Stadium.
 On 17 May 2025, Sarr played in the FA Cup final and won the FA Cup as Crystal Palace beat Manchester City 1–0 to win their first major trophy.
 Sarr followed this up by scoring in the 2025 FA Community Shield which Palace won against Liverpool.

+On 30 April 2026, Sarr scored the fastest goal in the UEFA Conference League after 21 seconds in a 3–1 away win over Shakhtar Donetsk in the semi-final first leg, surpassing previous record of Ferdy Druijf.
+A few weeks later, on 10 May, he scored his 20th goal of the season in all competitions in a 2–2 draw with Everton, becoming the first Crystal Palace player to reach that mark since Glenn Murray did so in the 2012–13 season.
+On 28 May, he played all 90 minutes in the 2026 UEFA Conference League final as Palace won 1–0 against Rayo Vallecano.